75lb/composite-class/README.md

 <a name="exp_module_composite-class--Composite"></a>

 ### Composite ⏏
 A base class for building standard composite structures.
+Can also be mixed in.

 **Kind**: Exported class
 <a name="module_composite-class--Composite+children"></a>

 #### composite.children : <code>Array</code>
-children
+Children

 **Kind**: instance property of [<code>Composite</code>](#exp_module_composite-class--Composite)
 <a name="module_composite-class--Composite+parent"></a>

 #### composite.parent : <code>Composite</code>
-parent
+Parent

 **Kind**: instance property of [<code>Composite</code>](#exp_module_composite-class--Composite)
 <a name="module_composite-class--Composite+add"></a>